Scrivito/scrivito_two_column_widget/README.md

-# Scrivito Two Columns
+# ScrivitoTwoColumnWidget

-This Gem adds a two-column grid widget to your Scrivito app.
-You can fill both columns with other widgets.
+This gem adds a Scrivito widget for dividing pages and page sections into two columns to your app.

 ## Prerequisites

-Use Bootstrap in your Rails App.
+Requires Bootstrap in your Rails App.

 ## Installation

-Add the gem to your Gemfile:
+Add this line to your application's Gemfile:

     gem 'scrivito_two_column_widget'

 ## Customization

-We recomment to use [Scrivito Advanced Editors](https://github.com/Scrivito/scrivito_advanced_editors) for best usability.
+We recommend to use [Scrivito Advanced Editors](https://github.com/Scrivito/scrivito_advanced_editors) which provides nicer controls.